mabonoah/login-mobx/README.md

 # login-mobx
-A responsive login demo using React.js, React Hooks, MobX and Atomic Design.
+A responsive login demo using React.js, React Hooks, MobX, and Atomic Design.